Nicaragua ruling party seeks to expand hold in local votes

 Associated Press

-MEXICO CITY (AP) — After an electoral campaign without rallies, demonstrations or even real opposition, municipal elections opened Sunday in Nicaragua, where the governing party hoped to gain near-total control of local governments.
+MEXICO CITY (AP) — After an electoral campaign without rallies, demonstrations or even real opposition, Nicaraguans voted in municipal elections Sunday that the governing party hoped would give it near-total control of local governments.

 The U.N. office on human rights wrote on Twitter that it was “concerned” about the “arbitrary arrests,” and said “we call on the government to guarantee the political and civic rights of the Nicaraguan people and stop the repression.”